Your uploads encrypted in your browser Open source

 html.cloud

-Google Drive and Dropbox are general cloud storage: they encrypt your files but hold the keys, and they treat an HTML file as a download. html.cloud is zero-knowledge — encrypted in your browser so even we can't read it — and shows the page when the link is opened.
+Google Drive and Dropbox are general cloud storage — brilliant for keeping and syncing files, but they encrypt with keys they hold, and they treat an HTML file as something to download rather than a page to open. html.cloud does the narrow thing they don't: it's zero-knowledge — encrypted in your browser so even we can't read it — and it renders the page the moment the link is opened.

 At a glance